hashgraph/hedera-transaction-tool/docs/issues/approver-group-data-model.md

 ## Retirement of TransactionApprover

 The existing `TransactionApprover` entity is fully replaced by `transaction_reviewer_list_member`.
-The old table conflated policy (tree structure, listId, threshold) and activity (signature, accepted) and was key-based rather than user-based.
-The new design separates predefined group configuration from per-transaction assignment, and unifies assignment and activity into a single row per member per list.
+The old table conflated policy (tree structure, listId, threshold) and activity (signature, accepted) and was key-only — there was no user concept.
+The new design is user-based for UX and threshold evaluation, while still tracking each member's specific designated key (`user_key_id`) in both `reviewer_group_member` and `transaction_reviewer_list_member` for cryptographic verification.

 **Threshold evaluation** is straightforward: for each `transaction_reviewer_list` on the transaction, count `transaction_reviewer_list_member` rows where `accepted = true`.
 If that count meets or exceeds `threshold`, the list is satisfied.
 All lists must be satisfied for the transaction to advance.
 Evaluation is user-based — `user_id`, not `user_key_id`.

-**Key selection** happens automatically at action time: the system selects the user's first valid (non-deleted, active) org key, signs the transaction bytes, and writes `user_key_id`, `signature`, `accepted`, `note`, and `actioned_at` onto the member row. `user_key_id` and `signature` are stored for cryptographic audit only and are not surfaced in the UI; `note` is visible to all parties when set.
+**Key selection** is determined at snapshot time for group members: the key stored in `reviewer_group_member.user_key_id` is copied into `transaction_reviewer_list_member.user_key_id` when the transaction is created.
+For ad-hoc reviewers (additionally added by the creator), the system selects the reviewer's first valid (non-deleted, active) org key at action time.
+In both cases, the key is never exposed or selectable in the UI.
+When the reviewer acts, the system signs the transaction bytes with the pre-determined (or newly selected) key and writes `signature`, `accepted`, `note`, and `actioned_at` onto the member row. `user_key_id` and `signature` are stored for cryptographic verification and audit; `note` is visible to all parties when set.

 **Multi-list membership:** a user who appears in more than one list on the same transaction (e.g., they were a member of two auto-matched groups at snapshot time) has a separate `transaction_reviewer_list_member` row in each list.
 When they act, all their pending rows across all lists are updated in the same operation — they sign once, and all lists they belong to are credited.